What do we mean by leadership?

 The Center for Public Health Practice & Leadership takes numerous approaches to leadership development.
 We incorporate curricular experiences through the courses and workshops we offer or support.
 We provide co-curricular activities and many of these are experiential ways of learning.
-This includes the Center for Health Leadership Association, the Fellows Program and the Advocacy Initiative.
+This includes the Student Collaborative for Impact Leadership (SCIL), the Fellows Program and the Advocacy Initiative.
 We have also offered continuing education opportunities for alumni and the broader Bay Area health communities through our Leadership Conferences, the Innovative Leaders Speaker Series, the 21st Century New Media Training Series, and the Professional Development Workshop Series, and by linking alumni with students to promote networking.

-This approach to leadership is clearly discussed and clarified in the recently published American Journal of Public Health article, "Redefining Leadership Education in Graduate Public Health Programs: Prioritization, Focus, and Guiding Principles" by Jennifer A. Lachance, DrPH, MSE, Center for Health Leadership Associate Director, and Jeffrey S. Oxendine, MPH, MBA, Associate Dean of Public Health Practice.
+This approach to leadership is clearly discussed and clarified in the American Journal of Public Health article, "Redefining Leadership Education in Graduate Public Health Programs: Prioritization, Focus, and Guiding Principles" by Jennifer A. Lachance, DrPH, MSE, and Jeffrey S. Oxendine, MPH, MBA, Associate Dean of Public Health Practice.

 2015 Fellows Community Health for Asian Americans (CHAA) Consultative Project Team